Everyone describes Lusia “Lucy” Harris differently, but she’s most consistently called dominant.

-“I couldn’t make a living out there and plus I wasn’t any use to the team,” she said.
+“I came back to my job (as an admissions counselor).
+I couldn’t make a living out there and plus I wasn’t any use to the team,” she said.
 “I couldn’t help the team.
 So I came back home.”

 She eventually coached at Texas Southern and then at her high school, Amanda Elzy.
 Now, she’s retired and living in Greenwood, trying her best to stay inside during the pandemic.

 Harris does think about her legacy.
 And there’s a through line, from her dominance to the 6’7 Teaira McCowan’s.
 But after McCowan, an All-American center at Mississippi State, finished school, she began playing professional in the states and abroad.

 “I think my notoriety and my ability to play the game sorta helped in the development of the game and a lot of people playing the game now based on what we did in the past,” she said.
 “I think a lot of girls are interested.
 And they know now that they can continue their game in the WNBA, because at that time the WNBA didn’t exist after I graduated from Delta State.
 But girls could go on, they could go further now.
 They can continue their career and play on a higher level.”